 In the village of Roslin, just a couple of miles south of Edinburgh's bypass, lies one of the most remarkable pieces of church architecture in Scotland.
 Since its construction began in 1446 Rosslyn Chapel has evoked wonder and surprise with the beauty and intricacy of its stonework.
 And it has consistently defied categorisation by those architectural historians who like nothing better than to attach labels to buildings.

+Possibly the most surprising thing about Rosslyn is that it is only a small part of what its founder had in mind.
+Sir William St Clair's original intention in founding the Collegiate Church of St Matthew was to build a large cruciform church with a tower at its centre.
 Quality took precedence over speed and by the time of Sir William's death in 1484 only the walls of the choir of his church and parts of the east walls of the transepts had been built, together with the foundations of part of the nave.
 Sir William was buried in the incomplete choir which was subsequently roofed by his son and turned into a chapel, but work ceased on the rest of the church.

 The 1900s were a story of ongoing restoration of the chapel, some with unwanted side-effects.
 Work in the 1950s to weatherproof the roof led to dampness throughout the structure and in 1997 a free-standing steel roof was erected over the chapel to protect it and allow it to dry out.

-One element particularly stands out.
+One element stands out as worthy of particular mention.
 At the meeting of the South Aisle and the Lady Chapel is the stunningly carved pillar known as the apprentice pillar.
 It is said that the master mason was instructed by Sir William St Clair to build a pillar to match a drawing he had provided.
 The master mason went to Italy to study the original, and in his absence an apprentice produced the magnificent pillar on view today.
 The story does not have a happy ending: the master mason was so consumed with envy on his return that he killed the apprentice with a blow from his mallet.